 When you choose Salesforce, you can be sure that you will continuously enjoy cutting-edge technologies and innovations delivered with regular seasonal upgrades three times a year.
 Besides constant enhancements of its Einstein AI, the vendor is able to react to sudden changes, as it did when the world moved to an all-digital, work-from-anywhere mode.
 During the pandemic outbreak, the company managed to deliver a completely new product, Work.com, to help companies navigate the complexity of remote work and return to the office safely.

 CRMs have proven their outstanding value for customer-facing businesses.
 Does it apply to enterprise CRMs as well?
-You can’t adopt one without substantial investments, but at the same time, it’s the best bet for large organizations if they plan to grow, nurture a data-driven culture, and achieve customer-centricity.
+You can’t adopt one without substantial investments, but at the same time, it’s the best bet for large organizations if they plan to grow, nurture a data-driven culture, adopt innovative concepts like data storytelling, and achieve customer-centricity.